Pyrography – Essential Pen Tips you should own

 Keep in mind that this isn’t a complete list, but it gives you an idea of how many pen tips are designed for wood carvers.

-I will add that it is possible the spear point (pen #5) could be used as a shader.
+I will add that the spear point (pen #5) can be used as a shader.
+I own it and find it works just fine.

-I won’t get into how you order pen tips from Optima as that isn’t the point of this, but I will say that I really disliked their ordering system.
+I won’t get into how you order pen tips from Optima.
+That isn’t the point of this, but I will say that I really disliked their ordering system.

 Colwood’s website starts out ok, but quickly becomes a pain.
 Begin by click on the “tips” link to expand the menu.